Šefik Džaferović: Early life and education

-Early political career
+Political career

-In 1996, Džaferović was elected to the council of Zenica-Doboj Canton.
+In 1996, Džaferović was elected to the Assembly of Zenica-Doboj Canton.
 In the same year, he became a delegate in the Federal House of Peoples.
 Four years later, he entered the national House of Peoples.
-At the 2002 general election, he became a member of the national House of Representatives.
-At the 2014 general election, Džaferović was re-elected for a third time to the national House of Representatives with 30,000 votes.
+In the 2002 general election, he was elected to the national House of Representatives.
+In the 2014 general election, Džaferović was re-elected for a third time to the national House of Representatives with 30,000 votes.
 While in the House of Representatives, he served as its chairman on multiple occasions.

+Following the 2010 general election, a governmental formation crisis ensued.
+Despite the political stalemate in the formation of a new government, between October 2010 and March 2012, Parliament continued talks in the framework of a "Joint Ad Hoc Committee for the Implementation of the judgment of the European Court of Human Rights in the case of Sejdić and Finci v.
+Bosnia and Herzegovina", composed of 11 MPs from the House of Representatives and 2 MPs from the House of Peoples, headed by Džaferović.
+While the committee agreed to add 3 representatives of the "Others" to the national House of Peoples (two elected from the Federation of Bosnia and Herzegovina and one from Republika Srpska), no solution was found for the Presidency, with Bosnian Serbs insisting for direct election of their member, and Bosnian Croats calling for either indirect election or a separate constituency to avoid future Komšić cases.

 Presidency (2018–2022)

 2018 general election

 Džaferović announced his candidacy in the Bosnian general election on 26 May 2018, running for Bosnia's three-person Presidency member, representing the Bosniaks.

-At the general election, held on 7 October 2018, he was elected to the Presidency, having obtained 36.61% of the vote.
+In the general election, held on 7 October 2018, he was elected to the Presidency, having obtained 36.61% of the vote.
 The Social Democratic Party candidate Denis Bećirović, was second with 33.53%.